RedPitaya/Documentation/appsFeatures/examples/acqRF-exm3.rst

 Description
 ***********

 This example shows how to acquire 16k samples of a signal on fast analog inputs.
 The signal will be acquired when the external trigger condition is met.
 The time length of the acquired signal depends on the time scale of a buffer that can be set with a decimation factor.
-The decimations and time scales of a buffer are given in the |sample rate and decimation|.
+The decimations and time scales of a buffer are given in the :ref:`sample rate and decimation <s_rate_and_dec>`.
 Voltage and frequency ranges depend on the Red Pitaya model.

-.. |sample rate and decimation| raw:: html

-    <a href="https://redpitaya.readthedocs.io/en/latest/appsFeatures/examples/acqRF-samp-and-dec.html#sampling-rate-and-decimations" target="_blank">table</a>

 Required hardware